GriffithUniLibrary/redcap-intro-superseded/content/1-setup.md

 description: Let's look at how to access REDCap for the first time.
 ---

+{% capture beforewebegin %}

+{% capture planningalert %}

+A significant amount of careful planning and design needs to happen before you start building your survey.
+The stronger your preparation, the more credible your methodology will be.

+{% endcapture %}
+{% include alert.html text=planningalert color="warning" %}

+Your **preparation** phase should have included:

+- Research problem development
+- Literature review
+- Concept mapping and identification of measures
+- Survey cohort identification

+Your **design** phase should have included:

+- Clarifying the _answers_ you want (not the questions)
+- Question design
+- Question validation
+- Sampling design

+See this <a href="content/LowChoyResBaz2021.pdf">presentation</a> by Associate Professor Sama Low-Choy on the Survey Lifecycle.

+{% endcapture %}

+{% include card.html header="<i class='fa-solid fa-bomb'></i> Before we get started" text=beforewebegin %}

 The Griffith REDCap instance is hosted at [www151.griffith.edu.au/redcap/](https://www151.griffith.edu.au/redcap/).
 You can also get information about REDCap and Lime Survey (Griffith's other supported survey solution) via the Library's [Working with Data](https://www.griffith.edu.au/library/research-publishing/working-with-data/create-and-capture) page.

 REDCap logins are connected to the Griffith phonebook using LDAP.
 Your Griffith s-number and password allow you to enter.
 There is no need to maintain separate login details.